Terracotta Warriors - The Ghost Army

 This immense mausoleum was commissioned 36 years before the emperor's death, when the young King Zheng of the Kingdom of Qinhe was just 13 years old.
 Through a series of military conquests and strategic alliances, he managed to unify China and established the Qin Dynasty.
 Under his strict yet pragmatic regime, he initiated sweeping cultural reforms and helped integrate the vast regions under his control, facilitating trade, communication and administration.

 His rule however was marked by brutality and extreme measures that caused immense suffering for his people.
 He heavily censored dissent and would order mass executions of for rebellion or disloyalty.
-He burnt precious historical books & mass murdered Confucius scholars to enforce his ideological control.
+He burnt precious historical books and mass murdered Confucius scholars to enforce his ideological control.
 He conscripted hundreds of thousands of people into slave labour and would kill them if they failed to meet their tasks.

 Emperor Qin was also obsessed with immortality and this became a defining aspect of his reign in his later years.
 He was constantly paranoid about dying and believed he could achieve eternal life through alchemy.
-These manic delusions led him to consume mercury, which in turn brought him closer the thing he feared the most.
+These manic delusions led him to consume mercury, which in turn brought him closer to the thing he feared the most.
 The construction of his elaborate tomb is just another indication of his immense fear, hoping that an army of clay soldiers and worldly possessions would protect him in the afterlife and ensure his eternal rule long after his death.
 Despite his efforts, he died in 210BC.

 The Terracotta Army may be the most celebrated element of Qin Shi Huang’s funerary complex but the Emperor’s actual resting place remains sealed and undisturbed beneath a massive earthen mound.
 Scientific surveys and remote sensing has uncovered abnormally high levels of mercury in the surrounding soil, supporting historical records of a lethal subterranean landscape.
 Archaeologists also theorise that the tomb may be guarded by an array of sophisticated booby traps, such as spring-loaded crossbows designed to fire upon anyone who dares to disturb the Emperor’s eternal rest.